leon19/ts-node-starter/README.md

 Run `yarn lint` applying fixes and run prettier on every typescript file

-### yarn security

-Check dependencies vulnerabilities

-### yarn security:checkstyle

-The same as `yarn security` and generates a checkstyle report in `reports/security-checkstyle.xml`

 ### yarn npm:package

 Generate a tarball containing the npm package.
 It can be published via `npm publish`.